KhronosGroup/OpenXR-Hpp/OPENXR-HPP.md

 ### Custom assertions

 All over the various headers, there are a couple of calls to an assert function.
-By defining OPENXR_HPP_ASSERT, you can specify your own custom assert function to be called instead.
+By defining `OPENXR_HPP_ASSERT`, you can specify your own custom assert function to be called instead.

 @see config